 Under the Franks, the islands continued to suffer from raids and incursions from pirates and rival rulers, leading to the development of five fortified settlements placed on strategic spots around the islands.
 Visitors can still view the ruins of the walled castles of Skaros in Imerovigli, Pyrgos, Emporio, Akrotiri and Agios Nikolaos in Oia.

 Santorini was renamed once again to Dermetzik (“small mill”) by the Turks, who took over the islands in 1579 and consequently put a stop to the pirate raids.
 They would rule the islands for several centuries.

 In 1821, the Greeks pushed back against Ottoman rule in the Greek War of Independence, and Santorini took part in the revolution with a powerful fleet.
 Santorini was freed from Ottoman rule, and became part of the independent Kingdom of Greece in 1832.

 Santorini reverted back to its Greek name, Thera, though “Santorini” is still used colloquially.

-From being the site of a cataclysmic volcanic eruption and the power struggles of various world rulers, Santorini is now a popular tourist and romantic destination, thanks to its crystal-clear blue waters, whitewashed villages, towering cliffs, a flourishing wine industry, and well-preserved historic buildings.
+From being the site of a cataclysmic volcanic eruption and the power struggles of various world rulers, Santorini is now a popular tourist and romantic destination (for that much-coveted Santorini wedding!) thanks to its crystal-clear blue waters, whitewashed villages, towering cliffs, a flourishing wine industry, and well-preserved historic buildings.

 The vineyards on Santorini are a site to behold as well.
 Santorinians use the indigenous grape variety, assyrtiko.
 As it can get very windy on the island, the residents weave assyrtiko vines into basket shapes low to the ground instead of tying the vines to trellises.